pjueon/JetsonGPIO/README.md

 ### Without installation

-If you don't want to install the library you can add it as an external project with CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html):
+If you don't want to install the library you can add it as an external project with CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html)(cmake 3.11 or higher is required):

 ```cmake
 include(FetchContent)